Urigo/graphql-scalars/README.md

 In order to support `BigInt` in `JSON.parse` and `JSON.stringify`, it is recommended to install this npm package together with this scalar.
 Otherwise, JavaScript will serialize the value as string.
 [json-bigint-patch](https://github.com/ardatan/json-bigint-patch)

+### SafeInt

+This scalar behaves just like the native GraphQLInt scalar, but it allows integers that require more than 32-bits.
+Any integer that is considered "safe" in JavaScript (i.e. ± 9,007,199,254,740,991) is considered a valid value.

 ### GUID